-COSCA's Counselling Skills Certificate, COSCA's Counselling Supervision Skills Certificate and COSCA's Counselling Supervision Certificate are credit-rated and levelled by the University of the West of Scotland.
-The courses are mapped onto Scotlish Credit and Qualification Framework (SCQF).
+COSCA's Counselling Skills Certificate, COSCA's Counselling Supervision Skills Certificate and COSCA's Counselling Supervision Certificate are credit-rated and levelled by Edinburgh Napier University.
+The courses are mapped onto Scottish Credit and Qualification Framework (SCQF).

 The SCQF credits and levels awarded to the above courses are as follows: